 Balancing Website Design Elements

 Avoiding this type of issue is not that hard and if you do engage the services of a web design studio like Hopping Mad Design, issues like this will be mitigated early on in the piece and completely avoided altogether.
 Our web designers have the necessary design skills and web copywriting experience, to keep potential users on your site and keep their interest maintained whilst they are within the subpages.
 Called conversion rates, it’s a critical element of the design process as you want to eliminate as many of the buying hurdles that buyers face on some sites.

 Important Search Engine Facts

-Having a site that loads quickly will help with your online rankings.
-Having a web pages that is over stuffed with large text and graphics will hinder the ranking process.
+Having a website that loads quickly will help with your online rankings.
+Having a web page that is overstuffed with large text and graphics will hinder the ranking process.
 Your competitors might have sleeker, faster sites that load much more efficiently, meaning a better user experience and therefore a much higher ranking.

 Correct page style sheets are the best for your site in the eyes of the engines.
 Keyword stuffing with many phrases that relate to your business dotted throughout your site will not be looked upon favourably, plus your site will end up looking odd and not very appealing for the user.